 Indriyasaṁyutta - Connected Discourses on the Faculties

-The Buddha explains the five faculties of faith, energy, mindfulness, collectedness, and wisdom.
+The Buddha introduces the five spiritual faculties: faith, energy, mindfulness, collectedness, and wisdom.
+This brief discourse lays the foundation for understanding these essential factors for awakening.

 When venerable Ānanda remarks on the Buddha’s aging body, the Buddha reminds him of the inevitability of aging and death.